eserie/wax-ml/README.md

 # License

 ```
-Copyright 2021 The Wax Authors
+Copyright 2021 The WAX-ML Authors

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.